Most people wouldn't consider prioritization an enjoyable process.

-Stay present in the room to be there for questions and, if necessary, to guide the discussion in case the participants get stuck on a decision or can’t find a consent.
+Stay present in the room to be there for questions and, if necessary, guide the discussion if the participants get stuck on a decision or can’t find consent.

 The group size should not be too large so that the players don’t have to make too many compromises.

 An ideal size would be 3 to 5 people to encourage valuable discussions within the group.
 By paying close attention, you can uncover valuable learnings about your customers’ priorities and needs.

 This phase ends if all the play money is spent or if the participants bought all the features they want.
 It should be made clear beforehand that it is okay to have some leftover budget.